The Difference Between Medical Negligence And Medical Malpractice

 - A nurse failing to review a patient’s medical records before administering a medication that leads to a dangerous allergic reaction;

-- A doctor failing to perform obvious diagnostic tests, resulting in a misdiagnosis of a deadly disease;
+- A doctor fails to perform obvious diagnostic tests, resulting in the misdiagnosis of a deadly disease;

-- A surgeon performing an unnecessary surgery, or operating on the wrong body party; or
+- A surgeon committing surgical errors like performing an unnecessary surgery or operating on the wrong body party; or

-- A doctor prematurely discharging a sick patient from a hospital.
+- A doctor prematurely discharges a sick patient from a hospital.

-In short, for medical negligence to amount to medical malpractice, the wrongful action (or inaction) must have been committed by a licensed healthcare professional in the context of providing medical care, and must reflect a failure to live up to the medical standard of care for the doctor’s and patient’s particular circumstances.
+In short, for medical negligence to amount to medical malpractice, the wrongful act must have been committed by a licensed healthcare provider in the context of providing medical care and must reflect a failure to live up to the medical standard of care for the doctor’s and patient’s particular circumstances.

-As we said, it’s a subtle difference, and even lawyers and judges may sometimes struggle to differentiate them.
-However, some incidents that happen in a healthcare setting, known as “never events”, virtually always constitute medical misconduct and constitute grounds for a medical malpractice suit, no matter what you call it.
+As we said, it’s a subtle difference, and even lawyers and judges may sometimes struggle to differentiate these terms.
+However, some incidents that happen in a healthcare setting, known as “never events,” almost always include medical misconduct and constitute grounds for a medical malpractice suit, no matter what you call it.

 The definition of a never event has evolved over the years.
 Today these types of cases generally comprise 29 serious events, split into seven groups, that lead to serious injury or death in patients: